Samehadel/Predicting-The-Customer-Behaviour-/README.md

 1. appdata10: Hold the customers' behaviours and their interactions with the company's mobile app.
 2. top_screens: The most used app screens by customers.

+# Files:
+1. function.py: This is python text file I defined some functions that save me time and efforts.